Pascalduc/MechaCar_Statistical_Analysis/README.md

 ![LinRegSummary](Resources/LinRegSummary.png)

-For this analysis we performed a linear regression to see if car variables, such as length and weight, affected the fuel efficiency in miles per gallon (mpg).
+For this analysis we performed a linear regression using R’s `lm()` and `summary` functions to see if fuel efficiency in miles per gallon (mpg) can be predicted using a linear model.
+Multiple vehicle variables (length, weight, spoiler angle, ground clearance and drivetrain) were compared to the mpg variable.

-•	When looking at the Pr(>|t|) value, we see that the vehicle length and the ground clearancehave non-random amount of variance to the mpg values.
-This is due to p-values of 2.6e-12 and 5.2e-09 respectively, which is well below the 0.05 threshold to be considered to have a significant effect on fuel efficiency.
-Vehicle weight, with a p-value of 0.07,
+•	When looking at the p-value, we see that the vehicle length and the ground clearance have non-random amount of variance to the mpg values due to their respective p-values of 2.6e-12 and 5.2e-09, which are well below 0.05 standard threshold and even below a more stringent threshold of 0.001.

-•	Is the slope of the linear model considered to be zero?
-Why or why not?
+•	With p-value this low, we can have a high level of confidence the slope of the linear model is not equal to zero, therefore the null hypothesis is not true.

-•	Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+•	The r-squared value of 0.7149 tells us there are about 71.5% chance for extrapolated data to fit the model.